yrammos/LaTeXTools/README.markdown

 	git clone https://github.com/yrammos/LyTeXTools.git

 * Please note that the stable version of LyTeXTools is in the `lytextools` branch, not the `master` branch!
-Run `git checkout lilypond2latexmk` after cloning to ensure that you are on that branch.
+Run `git checkout lytextools` after cloning to ensure that you are on that branch.

 New users unfamiliar with Marciano Siniscalchi’s LaTeXTools are advised to read his detailed and lucid [documentation](http://github.com/SublimeText/LaTeXTools#requirements-and-setup) first.
 The following notes only address areas where the two packages diverge.